 On May 9, 2022, Lakeshore and ProSomnus Holdings, Inc. executed the Merger Agreement.
-Pursuant to the Merger Agreement, the business combination was effected in two steps: (i) upon approval and adoption of the Merger Agreement by the shareholders of Lakeshore, Lakeshore reincorporated to the State of Delaware by merging with and into LAAA Merger Corp., a Delaware corporation and wholly-owned subsidiary of Lakeshore ("PubCo"), with PubCo surviving as the publicly traded entity (the "Reincorporation Merger"); and (ii) immediately after the Reincorporation Merger, LAAA Merger Sub Inc., a Delaware corporation and wholly-owned subsidiary of PubCo ("Merger Sub"), merged with and into ProSomnus Holdings, Inc., with ProSomnus, surviving as a wholly-owned subsidiary of PubCo (the "Acquisition Merger").
-The Merger Agreement was by and among Lakeshore, PubCo, Merger Sub, ProSomnus and HGP II, LLC, as the representative of the stockholders of ProSomnus ("Stockholders' Representative"), and RedOne Investment Limited, as the representative of the shareholders of Lakeshore.
+Pursuant to the Merger Agreement, the business combination was effected in two steps: (i) upon approval and adoption of the Merger Agreement by the shareholders of Lakeshore, Lakeshore reincorporated to the State of Delaware by merging with and into LAAA Merger Corp., a Delaware corporation and wholly-owned subsidiary of Lakeshore, Lakeshore, Lakeshore encorporated to the State of Delaware by merging with and into LAAA Merger Corp., a Delaware corporation Merger, State of Delaware by merging with and into LAAA Merger Corp., a Delaware corporation Merger, LAAA Merger Sub", merged with and into ProSomnus Holdings, Inc., with ProSomnus, surviving as a wholly-owned subsidiary of PubCo ("Merger Sub"), merged with and into ProSomnus Holdings, Inc., with ProSomnus, surviving as a wholly-owned subsidiary of PubCo ("Merger Sub"), merged with and into ProSomnus Holdings, Inc., with ProSomnus, surviving as a wholly-owned subsidiary of PubCo ("Merger Sub"), merged with and into ProSomnus Holdings, Inc., with ProSomnus, surviving as a wholly-owned subsidiary of PubCo ("Merger Sub"), merged with and into ProSomnus and HGP II, LLC, as the representative of the stockholders of ProSomnus ("Stockholders' Representative"), and RedOne Investment Limited, as the representative of the shareholders of Lakeshore.
 The Reincorporation Merger and the Acquisition Merger are collectively referred to herein as the "Business Combination" and the resulting execution of the transaction is herein referred to as "Merger Transaction".
-References to "Legacy ProSomnus" refer to ProSomnus Holdings, Inc. and its consolidated subsidiaries prior to the consummation of the Merger.
+References to "Legacy ProSomnus" refer to ProSomnus Holdings, Inc., and its consolidated subsidiaries prior to the consummation of the Merger.